aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/spec-lang.md

 }
 ```

-We are not able to specify the *full* semantics of `x_or_y` in MSL, because we cannot capture the
+We are not able to specify the *full* semantics of `x_or_y` in MSL because we cannot capture the
 semantics of mutable references.
 While we can say something about the value behind the reference at
 function exit, subsequent effects as in `*x_or_y(b, &mut s) = 2` cannot be specified.

-However, the Move prover *does* understand the meaning of such functions -- the restriction is only
+However, the Move Prover *does* understand the meaning of such functions -- the restriction is only
 in what we can specify.
-Practically this means we cannot make the function `x_or_y` opaque, and must
+Practically, this means we cannot make the function `x_or_y` opaque and must
-let verification rely on that the prover directly works with the implementation.
+let verification rely on that the Move Prover directly works with the implementation.
 Specifically, we
-can verify the following
-(which can then be opaque):
+can verify the following (which can then be opaque):

 ```move
 fun x_or_y_test(s: S): S {